scottpdawson/scottpdawson/posts/musing/a-broken-chain-can-be-a-reel-problem.md

 > Yeah.
 Bring it in.
 Fun.

 I was so grateful for his willingness to tackle the job!
 Within just a few hours of dropping it off, John emailed me that it was all set to pick up.
 Phenomenal.
 I cut the grass yesterday with my renewed mower, with no slack in the chain.
 It cut like a dream again.
 Thank you, John!
 If this happens to you, hit up your local independent bike shop.
 They might be able to help!

+## Update May 9, 2021

+Tori emailed me to let me share their story about the very same issue.
+They bought their Fiskars StaySharp Max reel mower in 2011 and  used it every season since then ... going into 10 years of weekly mowing a rural home lot for 8 months out of the year.

+> I had chain issues this year; on my 4th mowing the chain slipped off 6 different times and I was beyond frustrated.
+I didn't really want to spend another $200+ for a new Fiskars so I emailed their warranty dept. explaining that I knew I was not in a warranty period but needed a new chain and possibly a large sprocket because I thought it might be bent.
+Their response: "Anyone that has a 10 year-old reel mower that has performed faithfully deserves new parts".
+Seriously!
+They sent me a new chain, a chain tensioner (something new that mine did not have), and a new large sprocket.
+I had them 8 days later.
+Absolutely no cost to me.
+Fiskars rocks!
+If you have problems in the future you might want to try their warranty dept. I suspect you will have the same positive experience I had.

+What a great story from Tori!
+Fiskars' warranty email is [warranty@fiskars.com](mailto:warranty@fiskars.com).